step-security/github-actions-goat/README.md

 - Make use of the `GITHUB_TOKEN` to get write access to the repository contents or to the GitHub Container Registry (GHCR).
 - Access the GitHub Actions secrets in the repository and potentially exfiltrate them.
-- Dependencing on how the OpenID Connect (OIDC) policies are setup to grant access to GitHub Actions workflows, this workflow can also get access to cloud accounts.
+- Depending on how the OpenID Connect (OIDC) policies are setup to grant access to GitHub Actions workflows, this workflow can also get access to cloud accounts.

+> For examples of real-world incidents in which credentials have been exfiltrated from CI/CD pipelines, refer to [Exfiltration of secrets from the CI/ CD pipeline](../Vulnerabilities/ExfiltratingCICDSecrets.md)

 ### 2. Supply chain compromise of an application library, tool, or container image in a CI/CD pipeline that leads to a poisoned DevSecOps environment